dehun/chaos_vs_order/pages/Blue stone quest.md

-- Makes blueberries to grow overnight and also gives the owner power of youth
+- Makes blueberries to grow overnight and also gives the owner power of youth.
+- It amplifies "life transfer" ritual - a ritual sacrificing one life in exchange for other.
+One human now can power the whole field of blueberries
-- Is located in [[Rokkrhom]] where they use it to grow grapes for wine
+- Is located in [[Rokfal]] where they use it as an idol of tribe.
+For protecting from evil.
+- Walter is willing to pay 300 gold for this quest
+- Is required to progress in [[Iron Claw quest]]
+-
 - #quest